DHS expands COVID-19 booster recommendations to include Moderna and Johnson & Johnson

 Individuals age 18 and older who received the the Johnson & Johnson vaccine are recommended to get a booster at least two months after their primary vaccine dose.

-Stephanie Schauer, DHS' Division of Public Health immunization program manager, said the state continues to prepare to begin administering pediatric vaccines to children age 5-11, pending approval from the Food an Drug Administration and CDC.
+Stephanie Schauer, DHS’ Division of Public Health immunization program manager, said the state continues to prepare to begin administering pediatric vaccines to children ages 5 to 11, pending approval from the Food and Drug Administration and CDC.

 “Should that come to fruition we will have vaccines in the state,” Schauer said.
 “It’s important to remember that vaccinators need to have a number of steps in place before they can actually start vaccinating.”